-5.24 Smoking
+5.23 Smoking

-The Foundation operates a policy of no-smoking (including e-cigarettes / vapes) on any of its sites for staff, pupils, parents, contractors and visitors.
+The Foundation operates a policy of no-smoking on any of its sites for staff, pupils, parents, contractors and visitors.
 Signage indicating this is clearly displayed across the premises.

-5.25 Stress at Work
+5.24 Stress at Work

 The Health and Safety Executive (HSE) defines stress as 'the adverse reaction people have to excessive pressures or other types of demand placed on them'.